psilospore/crypto-tumbler-simulator/scala/README.md

 out where money is being sent.
 In the worst case only 1 real person uses jobcoin all of that person's transactions are visible.

+You can also examine transactions by time.
+If my tumbler takes in funds

 ### Vulnerabilities in jobcoin itself

 Seems like there's no security.
-TODO describe more.

 ### Use the jobcoin mixer
-If I'm a malicious user creates many fake transactions TODO
+If I'm a malicious user I could make many fake requests to the jobcoin mixer, and filter those outs from the house address.
+My jobcoin mixer would be vulnerable to this kind of attack.

+There's more

 ## Implementation
 Much of the logic is between the MixingActor and TransactionActor.